A SPARK OF FAITH IGNITES THE POWER OF GOD

 Our faith releases God’s power.
 When we believe, He works.
 He acts when He sees even a spark of faith in our hearts.
 That spark ignites His power in our lives.
 Yet we need to believe without doubting.
 We cannot be wavering in our commitment to Him.

 Nothing we face in our future will ever be greater than the power of the Most High God behind us.
 We need to believe He is who He says He is and will do what He says He will do.
-We rest our faith at all times upon the unchanging, immutable, faithful character of God.
+We rest our faith at all times on the unchanging, immutable, faithful character of God.